 “How can we prevent the use of technology for anarchy?
 How can we help our children use it for social good — preventing them from using it for illogical or chaotic use?”, were the questions posed by HH Sheikh Dr. Sultan bin Mohamed Al Qasimi, Supreme Council Member and Ruler of Sharjah, during the opening speech of the International Government Communications Forum.

 I would like to think that the way we see the problem is the problem.
-When you take a closer look at the challenges that comes with technology, you will realize that they are the same personal, community, and national problems that the world has experienced, simply manifesting itself in new forms, often fueled by the greed and vision of some individuals who are self absorbed.
+When you take a closer look at the challenges that come with technology, you will realize that they are the same personal, community, and national problems that the world has experienced, simply manifesting themselves in new forms, often fueled by greed and vision of some individuals who are self-absorbed.

 Allow me to narrow down to the threats surrounding data, which happen to be a major highlight of the forum.
 There was an intense discussion on how to guarantee the sanctity of data as it’s been transferred across levels.

-We learned that what is currently missing is some kind of body with standard code of conducts/ethics around data usage, privacy, and protection that will be enforced by “The Regulator.”
+We learned that what is currently missing is some kind of body with a standard code of conduct/ethics around data usage, privacy, and protection that will be enforced by “The Regulator.”

-The next point of focus is who would regulate?
-In the hands of government, due to its bureaucratic nature, it can become an avenue to stifle the entrepreneurial spirit of the private sector.
-The private sector is not also spared, as they could also be manipulative since they are primarily profit oriented.
+The next point of focus is who would regulate.
+In the hands of the government, due to its bureaucratic nature, it can become an avenue to stifle the entrepreneurial spirit of the private sector.
+The private sector is not also spared, as they could also be manipulative since they are primarily profit-oriented.

 The solution would be “to have regulators from a democratic and not repressive context,” according to Naguib Saweris, founder of Orascom Telecom.